legendarycode3/mastering-javaScript-course/README.md

 ✔️ The primary mechanisms for error handling In javascript are: </br>
 1) try...catch Statement: </br>
-The try...catch statement is comprised of a try block and either a catch block, a
+The try...catch statement is comprised of a try block and either a catch block, a finally block, or both.
+The code in the try block is executed first, and if it throws an

 3) Throw Keyword: </br>